 Some surgeons who perform facelifts in Houston only tighten the skin.
 The skin itself has no strength, and, as a result, these types of facelifts do not last more than a few months.
-At Athré Facial Aesthetics, all facelifts lift the muscle and tissue layer, leaving no tension in the skin; therefore, the effect lasts longer.
+At Athré Facial Plastics, all facelifts lift the muscle and tissue layer, leaving no tension in the skin; therefore, the effect lasts longer.
 In addition, incisions are hidden in order to produce a flawless final outcome.
 Dr. Athré also performs a mini facelift procedure called the RT Lift that is more affordable and requires less downtime than the traditional procedure.

 The incision generally is made in the hair around the temples and around the ear.
 A small (less than 1″) incision is made right under the chin to sculpt and tighten the neck tissues.
 After the skin is lifted, the underlying muscle layer is tightened, and the excess skin is trimmed.
 Meticulous technique, attention to detail, and microscopic sutures all contribute to a natural, non-operated look.